 I offer therapy both in Hebrew and in English

-I am recognised by Aviva insurance company, AXA Healthcare and Vitality Health Insurance
+I am recognised by Aviva insurance company, AXA Healthcare, Cigna and Vitality Health Insurance

-I see patients at the Natural Gateway Clinic on 121 Theobald Street, Borehamwood, Hertfordshire, WD6 4PT.
-The clinic is within 10 minutes walk from the Elstree & Borehamwood Overground station and offers free on-site parking.
+My consulting room is located off Theobald Street, Borehamwood, Hertfordshire, WD6.
+The clinic is within 10 minutes walk from the Elstree & Borehamwood Overground station and offers free street parking.